-AND the good news is that at 80 years old, the world renowned creator of Zhu’s Scalp Acupuncture, Professor Zhu has agreed to do one last seminar in Melbourne.
+The good news is that at 80 years old, the world renowned creator of Zhu’s Scalp Acupuncture, Professor Zhu, has agreed to do one last seminar in Melbourne.
 Read below to learn more…

 Basics of Zhu's Scalp Acupuncture Sep 2019 - Date: 23-24 September 2019

 Internal Medicine, Psychiatric, 5 Senses and ER - Date: 25-29 September 2019